At a glance

 There are several possible ways cats can develop pyothorax.
 In many cases, the initial cause may remain undetermined.
 Some causes include bite wounds, trauma, inhalation of an object such as a grass awn, bacteria ascending from the mouth, diffusion of bacterial infection, parasitic migration, perioperative aspiration, tumours, ruptured abscess and lung lobe torsion.

 The goal of treatment is to relieve symptoms and treat the underlying cause.
 Antibiotic therapy will be necessary for up to six weeks.
-The cat will be hospitalised until the infection is brought under control.
 While he is in care, he will receive the following treatments:

 - Thoracic drainage tubes to remove fluids from the pleural cavity.
 Local anesthesia and IV sedation are administered to keep your cat comfortable during this procedure.
 Tubes will be flushed several times a day with 0.9% saline or lactated Ringers solution warmed to body temperature to wash the chest cavity (pleural lavage).
 Tubes will need to remain in place for between 4-6 days.

 - While the tubes are in place, the cat will wear an Elizabethan collar to prevent him from pulling them out.

 - Cytologic examination of the fluids removed which will be checked daily to look for signs of resolution.

 - Administration of broad-spectrum IV antibiotics until cytology results return, after which, your veterinarian will tailor antibiotics to the type of bacteria present.

 - Supportive care including IV fluids to correct dehydration, increase blood volume and electrolyte imbalance.